LOUD-Mining/WhatCoin/README.md

 #### On the Raspberry Pi

-Tested on a Raspberry Pi Zero with a clean install of minimal Raspbian Stretch (2017-09-07 or later) from https://www.raspberrypi.org/downloads/raspbian/.
+Tested on a Raspberry Pi Zero with a clean install of minimal Raspbian Stretch (2017-09-07 minimal version) from https://www.raspberrypi.org/downloads/raspbian/.
 If you are using Raspian Jessie, [please see note in the following section](#note-for-raspbian-jessie-users).

 * `apt-get update && apt-get upgrade` to install all of the latest software